Home > Research Departments

 • Mechanism of generation of harmful chemical substances and aerosols in the living environment; assessment of their health impacts (e.g., comprehensive evaluation of genetic impacts); development of highly sensitive and accurate measurement methods; development of methods to assess the extent of human exposure

-• Health risk assessments of physical and chemical factors in the living environment; appropriate management of a sanitary environment
+Environmental Monitoring and Assessment • Health risk assessments of physical and chemical factors in the living environment; appropriate management of a sanitary environment

 • Developing methods to measure smoke from cigarettes; participation in the WHO Tobacco Laboratory Network; creating methods to measure smoking behavior and markers for exposure in biospecimens; health risk assessments from survey/research results